wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 Exit the **wis2downloader** container by typing `exit`.

 Wait until you see the downloads starting in the wis2downloader dashboard in Grafana.
+The training-instructor will push some data to the WIS2 Training Broker for you to download.

 !!! note "Downloading data from the WIS2 Training Broker"